Razzleberri® Fringe Flower

 AvailabilityBuy Online Now and Pick-Up at your local Garden Center

 An exciting new plant for North American gardens!
 Clusters of raspberry red fringed flowers appear throughout the year.
 Showy new growth is burgundy tinged, maturing to olive green.
+Use as a colorful accent in borders and containers.
 Evergreen.

 - OverviewLight Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Moderate growing to 4 to 6 ft. tall, 4 to 5 ft. wide.